 Entry Criteria 2017/18

-A UK first or second class Honours degree or equivalent internationally recognised qualification in an engineering, science or technology discipline.
-Other subjects in a related discipline, including but not limited to Maths; Building Technology; Architecture; Quantitative Surveying; Project Management) will be considered assessed on an individual basis.
+- A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in an engineering, science or technology subject.
+Other qualifications in a related subject, including but not limited to Maths; Building Technology; Architecture; Quantitative Surveying; Project Management will be considered on an individual basis..

 Entry criteria are subject to review and change each academic year.